florgon/api/docs/API_METHODS.md

 - - Returns user information by JWT token.
 - - Params:
 - - `token` = JWT token (Or from `Authorization` header).
+- `/verify``
+- - Returns is given JWT token valid or not (not expired and have valid signature).
+Also returns decoded information about token in JSON.
+- - Params:
+- - `token` = JWT token (Or from `Authorization` header).
 - `/signup`
 - - Creates new user and returns JWT token.
 - - `username` = Your username.